TD22057/insteon-mqtt/README.md

   occurred.
 - convert Insteon state changes to MQTT
 - convert MQTT commands to Insteon commands
-- correctly update all devices in a scene (and send MQTT) when the scene is triggered.
+- correctly update all devices in a scene (and send MQTT) when the scene is triggered by the device.
 - send remote commands (get db, refresh state) to devices via MQTT
 - correctly handle commands arriving while db is being downloaded